Financial Help for Diabetes Care

 Medicare has four parts:

-- Program of All-Inclusive Care for the Elderly (PACE) combines medical, social, and long-term care services for frail people who live and get health care in the community.
+- Programs of All-Inclusive Care for the Elderly (PACE), which combine medical, social, and long-term care services for frail people who live in the community

 Medicare Part B helps pay for